 - Provide value and unique insights to your customers.
 Longer articles perform better in search results than they used to because they signal rich content.

-- Use bullets and numbers to break up your content.
+- Use images, bullets and numbers to break up your content.

 - Link your website to your social media pages and post to them regularly.